sap-tutorials/Tutorials/tutorials/cp-cli-automate-operations/cp-cli-automate-operations.md

 The REST APIs are offered for each administrative operation available in the SAP BTP cockpit.
 The API Reference is integrated into the SAP API Business Hub so users can quickly learn how to leverage it for your own use cases.
 For example, for automating manual operations that until now could only be done via the cockpit.

-If you prefer to use a terminal with CLI commands, the SAP BTP command line interface (sapcp CLI) also offers the operations available in the cockpit, with an integrated help so that you can quickly identify and execute commands to operate  your global account in SAP BTP and your resources manually or automatically via scripts.
+If you prefer to use a terminal with CLI commands, the SAP BTP command line interface (btp CLI) also offers the operations available in the cockpit, with an integrated help so that you can quickly identify and execute commands to operate  your global account in SAP BTP and your resources manually or automatically via scripts.

 >This tutorial is designed for a UNIX-like environment, such as macOS or Linux.